J-E-J-S/aaRS-pipeline/README.md

 ## Usage
 ### Inputs
-1. Create a `mutations.txt` file in the `/inputs/` directory Must be in form:
+1. Create a `mutations.txt` file in the `/inputs/` directory\
+Must be in form:
 ```
 X99 MNQ
 Y100 MNQ
 ...
 ```
-Where:\
+Where:
-* X is the single-letter ID for the wild-type residue to be mutated\
+* X is the single-letter ID for the wild-type residue to be mutated
-* The number '99' is the residue number of the mutable position\
+* The number '99' is the residue number of the mutable position
-* MNQ is the pool of residues to be mutated at this position\
+* MNQ is the pool of residues to be mutated at this position

+2. Add the native and exogenous (target) amino acids to the `/inputs/` directory
+* Amino acids have to be labelled as `nativeLigand.mol2` and `exogenousLigand.mol2` respectively
+* Amino acids must be in `.mol2` standard
+* The native amino acids must be taken from the known crystal structure of the template enzyme
+    * This permits the RMSD calculation to estimate the productivity of the NCAA docking pose

+3. Add the template enzyme `.pdb` file to the `/inputs/` directory
+### Running the Pipeline
+* To install the prerequisite scripts run the shell script with the `-i` option (this only has to be performed once) `./aaRS-pipeline.sh -i `
+* To prepare the mutational file system to begin pipeline flow, run the shell script with the `-m` option (this has to be performed for every new template enzyme or mutational context)
+`./aaRS-pipeline.sh -m`
+* To begin the pipeline, run the shell script with the `-r` option, or, with cmd `nextflow run main.nf` `./aaRS-pipeline.sh -r`
+* To run pipeline from beginning to end as a new user, combine all options `./aaRS-pipeline.sh -i -m -r`